metacpan/metacpan-cpan-extracted/distros/A/App-ansiexpand/README.md

 # INCOMPATIBILITY

-There is no `-a` option for `ansiunexpand` and it always convert all spaces not only leading ones.
-Use normal [unexpand(1)](http://man.he.net/man1/unexpand) to convert just leading spaces.

-`ansiexpand -u` or `ansiunexpand` convert all spaces whenever possible including single space even if it does not reduce total data length.
+`ansiunexpand`, with or without the `-a` option, always converts all possible spaces, not just leading ones.
+Because there is no point in using the `ansiunexpand` command to convert only leading spaces, so please use the normal [unexpand(1)](http://man.he.net/man1/unexpand) in that case.

 # FILES